markopuza/markopuza.github.io/index.markdown

 ### WHEN?

-**December 16-17**, from 9:00 on Saturday till around 14:00 on Sunday.
+**December 16-17**, from 9am (hall opens 8:45) on Saturday till 14:00 on Sunday.
 Let us know below if you need a place to stay on Friday/Saturday night - we'll have a limited number of spots in a sleeping hall.

 ### WHERE?